Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

     etc. that will be needed for the duration of the project.

     Storing one TB for one hour on the disk based Lustre file systems costs 1 TB-hour.
+    As would storing 10 GB for 100 hours.

 2. Semi-permanent scratch storage on a hard disk based Lustre filesystem accessed via `/scratch/project_46YXXXXXX`.
 Files in this storage space can in principle be erased